activecell/activecell.com/company/tech.md

 ### Bodley

-#### Comprehensive analytical library, written in coffeescript
+#### Analytics library

-Our analytics library is named after Sir Thomas Bodley and his namesake library, the Bodleian, Oxford's main research library and one of the oldest and largest libraries in the known universe.
+Our analytics library is named after Sir Thomas Bodley and his namesake library — the Bodleian — Oxford's main research library and one of the oldest and largest libraries in the known universe.
 We agree, such a comparison is hyperbole, but the comparison inspires us to collect and curate as robust and comprehensive a collection of analyses for small business management as we can.

 More importantly, as the Bodleian famously features tremendous caverns underground for storing and quickly accessing knowledge, our library is written entirely in coffeescript and compiled into javascript to facilitate instantaneous user access to model outputs without interacting with any servers.

 ### Shotgun.js

-#### Asynchronous app and data bootstrap with offline sync, written in coffeescript
+#### Bulletproof synced storage

 We wrote a custom application and data bootstrap library because our application provides a unique user experience in the way we manage data.

 The library's name is not a reference to firearms (or the person sitting in the passenger seat of a vehicle), but rather for Adam's favorite [offensive formation](http://en.wikipedia.org/wiki/Shotgun_formation).
 We want our app to load quickly and then execute brilliantly, much like the [New England Patriots](http://www.nfl.com/teams/newenglandpatriots/profile?team=NE) offense, as led by [Tom Brady](http://www.nfl.com/player/tombrady/2504211/profile).

 The library is lightweight and loads instantly, providing the user with feedback as it loads the application js/css asynchronously.
 It then syncs data asynchronously from the server to the client, storing the data locally so that the user can access the application while offline.